 It's always wise to back up your travel photos while you're still on the road, just in case your camera, phone or laptop suffers a fatal blow.
 Bring a small external hard drive, or upload your memories to the cloud.

 Does travel insurance cover stolen or damaged gadgets?
 That depends.
 If you break your phone by dropping it, or if your camera's stolen while you're sightseeing, that loss won't be covered.
 But if your electronics are lost, stolen or damaged by your common carrier — like the airline or tour operator — your travel insurance should cover the loss up to a certain amount.
-The Classic Plan with Trip+, for instance, includes up to $2,000 in coverage for baggage loss or damage.
+The OneTrip Premier Plan, for instance, includes up to $2,000 in coverage for baggage loss or damage.